lizekang/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

-Zekang Li is a Graduate Student at Key Laboratory of Intelligent Information Processing, Institute of Computing Technology, Chinese Academy of Sciences.
-His research interests include machine learning, natural language Processing and dialogue system.
+Zekang Li is a graduate student in Key Laboratory of Intelligent Information Processing, Institute of Computing Technology, Chinese Academy of Sciences, advised by Prof. Yang Feng.
+He worked as the AI Group Leader of [Dian Group](http://dian.org.cn/) (2017~2019) (Dian Group ID: D610).
+Now he is in a research intern at Pattern Recognition Center, WeChat AI, Tencent, advised by Fandong Meng, Jinchao Zhang and Cheng Niu.
+His research interests lie within deep learning for Natural Language Processing, particularly in dialogue systems and knowledge representation.
+His is also involved in Cognitive Science and its application in Dialogue System.